Maelstrom-rust part 1 - The beginning

 Now, for a philosophical opening: What is a Message?

-Since our system is a never ending manage of Messages, it would be wise to have a concrete definition of what is one xD.
+Since our system is a never ending manage of Messages, it would be wise to have a concrete definition of what one is xD.

 use serde::{Deserialize, Serialize};